tomasherceg/dotvvm-docs/Pages/basics-value-binding.md

 }
 ```

-In the DOTHTML markup, you can bind the property e.g. to the hyperlink:
+In the DOTHTML markup, you can bind the property for example to the hyperlink:

 ```DOTHTML
 <a href="{value: Url}">Go To URL</a>
 ```

-If you run the page and view the page source code, you'll see that DotVVM translated the binding in Knockout JS expression.
+If you run the page and view the page source code, you'll see that DotVVM translated the binding into a Knockout JS expression.
 DotVVM uses this
 popular framework to do the data-binding.

 This is the HTML that is rendered to the client: